-EET 221 Control Systems & PLCs 3 credits / 2 class hrs / 3 lab hrs foundation for understanding the fundamentals that apply to all PLC brands and offers an introduction to applications where PLC are used in industry.
+Programmable Logic Controllers are used extensively in process control and machine control.
+The course provides a strong foundation for understanding the fundamentals that apply to all PLC brands and offers an introduction to applications where PLC are used in industry.
 Theory will be reinforced by applying ladder diagram concepts from hard wired circuits to ladder logic programming using PLC equipment.
 Students will gain experience with hardware and software systems for the Koyo DL 105, Allen Bradley SLC 500, Compact Logix, and Control Logix platforms.
 Introductions to DeviceNet and Panel View Plus systems will also be presented.
 Pre-requisites: DIB 113, ELS 124, and ELS 125